 However, more companies are using fish as another source today.
 Collagen sourced from fish may be more appealing to those who believe we have a climate crisis caused by cows.
 Fish may also be a more sustainable resource than cattle, and fits in with most religious restrictions.

-Often, collagen supplements will contain a combination of collagen types unless the label specifies type I, II, and/or III.
+Often, collagen supplements will contain a combination of types unless the label specifies type I, II, and/or III.